dqa611/Airbnb_NYC_analysis/README.md

-# Plan your Airbnb when visit NYC
+# Plan your Airbnb stay when visit NYC

 Analysis on Airbnb's price and quality in NYC.
-In addition, calculate distance from Airbnb location to tourist attractions.
-Apply optimization model (travelling salesperson) to calculate the shortest route.
-Discuss about the model.
+In addition, apply an optimization model (traveling salesperson) to calculate the shortest distance between the Airbnb place and tourist attractions in NYC.